jlovegren0/aermod/README.md

 ## Implementation Details

-Running a Monte Carlo simulation consists of three steps.
+Running a Monte Carlo simulation consists of four steps.

-1. First, binary POSTFILEs files are converted into impact matrices.
+1. Binary POSTFILEs files are converted into impact matrices.
-2. Second, a simulation plan is generated, consisting of randomly selected hours of operation for each simulation trial3.
-Third, Monte Carlo trials are run, each trial consisting of two steps:
+2. A simulation plan is generated, consisting of randomly selected hours of operation for each simulation trial
+3. Monte Carlo trials are run, each trial consisting of two steps:
       - Impact matrices corresponding to non-continuous sources are altered so that concentration corresponding to a non-operating hours is zero.
       - All relevant impact matrices are summed, and a design value for the total impact matrix is calculated.
-3. Results are evaluated following specified criteria.
+4. The desired statistics are calculated on the result set.

 <!-- end list -->